 Theory and practice of pronunciation of the Spanish of modern Spain and Spanish-America.
-Audio and computer programs used for drill, recording, self-criticism.
-May be offered for variable credit from one to three semester hours.
+Audio and computer software used for drill, recording, self-criticism.
 May be taken twice up to a total of three semester hours.

 SPAN 260 Intro to Hispanic Literature